-NOTE: We highly recommend that all Windows systems attached to the DSR1021 switch use the default Windows PS/2 mouse driver.
+NOTE: We highly recommend that all Windows systems attached to the DSR use the default Windows PS/2 mouse driver.

-Before a PC running Windows NT, 2000 or XP that is connected to the DSR1021 switch may be used for remote user control, an adjustment to the target mouse's Motion tab must be made.
-Use the default Microsoft Windows PS/2 mouse driver for all Microsoft Windows systems attached to the appliance.
+Before a PC running Windows NT, 2000 or XP can be connected to the DSR for remote user control, an adjustment to the target mouse's Motion tab must be made.
+Use the default Microsoft[®] Windows[®] PS/2 mouse driver for all Microsoft Windows systems attached to the appliance.